This piece wanders off into realms that Rowling quite determinedly did not explore. I cannot feel particularly motivated to care.

 With birth dates in this period, the cohort would have started Hogwarts in the Autumn term of 1971, and finished in the summer of 1978.
 Overlapping Lucius’s assumed period at Hogwarts by, at the very most, 2 years.

 Under this reading, Severus Snape, who showed up at Hogwarts at the beginning of what was probably Lucius’s 6th year with a remarkable knowledge of hexes and curses, and sorted into Slytherin House might have been a natural shoo-in for Lucius Malfoy’s circle of Slytherin House’s “cool kids”.
 And indeed Rowling did toss us a brief glimpse of Malfoy welcoming Snape to Slytherin at his Sorting.
 Unfortunately, IF we are to believe Sirius Black, Bellatrix’s crowd got their bid in first.
 Given Sirius Black’s track record, I’m not sure we can accept it.
-Or should even bother to attempt to.
+Or whether we should even bother to attempt to.

 We do not know whether or how many of these kids were also invited into the Slug Club.
-Slughorn’s aversion to known Death Eaters is probably not new, but in the first war he probably didn’t know, or admit to himself, that these children were future Death Eaters, and his current aversion to their families is a recent development.
+Slughorn’s aversion to known Death Eaters is probably not new, but in the first war he probably didn’t know, or admit to himself, that these children were future Death Eaters, and his current aversion to their families is a more recent development.
 I suspect that in the Marauders’ day most of the “well-connected” were members of the Club in good standing.
 It is less certain, however, whether Snape also made the cut.

 Still, I suspect that Snape, like Hermione, probably was much better at projecting a favorable image to people older than himself than he was at relating to his own immediate peers.
 Once he was accepted by Lucius Malfoy’s circle (after any hypothetical abortive association with Bella’s), he didn’t bother with building alliances within his own year group, and rapidly got the reputation of being “stuck up” which would not have gone over well.
 Particularly since his own antecedents were not exactly out of the top drawer.